 Doesn’t deliver what it promises in the title

 Includes content that is irrelevant and lacks in authoritative information (not in-depth)

 Two, I’ll lose the trust and loyalty of my readers.
-Chances are, they’ll make it a point to not read any of my content ever again.
-Worse, they’ll block my website prompting all search engines to not show my website’s links in people’s search results.
+Chances are, they’ll make it a point not to read any of my content ever again.
+Worse, they’ll block my website, prompting all search engines not to show my website’s links in people’s search results.

 See?
 It’s a vicious cycle.

 Content serves a dual purpose - it builds credibility and trust with my audience, and it also trickles down to me attracting more leads through it.
 The dual purpose of content is usually classified into primary fuel and nuclear fuel.

 Primary fuel is the regular content you need to create to give people a reason to keep coming back, for instance, blog posts.
 It is what propels your business and is essential for the ongoing growth of your business.

 However, sometimes your business needs a more powerful boost, and that ‘s where nuclear fuel comes in.
 Nuclear fuel is produced less frequently because it’s more difficult to create.
 It includes things like eBooks, whitepapers, reports, and magazines.
 When used properly, it can help you bring tons of people into your workflow.

 Here are some free content types you can explore: